Posted 05.17.2019 by Josh Krakauer

 Knowing what kind of deals other brands are offering is a great way to know what type of promotional offers are seeing positive results.
 Target is consistent in their messaging for a 5% discount with their REDcard, but vary the focus on the other features.

-The Info and Ads tab doesn’t reveal audience targeting details, but looking at ads themselves is often a great way to determine who the intended audience is.
+The Ads Library doesn’t reveal audience targeting details for all advertisers, but looking at ads themselves is often a great way to determine who the intended audience is.
 Sometimes it’s called out explicitly in the text, such as MailChimp referring to business owners by saying “your business,” Jobbatical’s reference to NodeJS developers, or App Academy‘s callout to software engineers at the top of their copy.

 There’s another way to understand posts.
 In April 2019, Facebook began rolling out updated details to organic posts and ads to better understand why posts are showing up on your News Feed.
 The feature will show you more information about targeting.